skuhl/opengl-examples/help/README.txt

     rm -rf CMakeCache.txt CMakeFiles

 Search for required/optional libraries and create a Makefile.
-If cmake gives you an error message, you must fix that before proceeding.
-Read this file and look at the other files in this directory for help:

     cmake .

+If cmake indicates that an error occurred, you probably do not have all of the libraries that this code requires.
+If you are missing a library, look for additional help in this file or in other files in this directory.

 Try to compile the programs